 CKD is also a degenerative disease, which means that it gets worse over time.
-And a lack of knowledge on what are the signs of chronic kidney disease usually leads to people seeking treatment when it’s too late.
+And a lack of knowledge on what are the signs of chronic kidney disease, as well as its symptoms, usually leads to people seeking treatment when it’s too late.

 By simply knowing the symptoms of CKD, people can seek treatment sooner, which helps manage CKD before it gets worse.

-What are the signs of chronic kidney disease
+What are the signs and symptoms of chronic kidney disease?

 In the earlier stages of the disease, it is relatively uncommon to notice any symptoms.
 This is because our kidneys do their job well, even if they suffer some damage.